 Counting successive vertex orderings is a nontrivial enumerative problem, and exact formulas are known only in special cases.
 Recently, Fang et al.~\cite{fang2023} derived closed expressions for \emph{fully regular} graphs \(G=(V,E)\), in which, for every independent set \(I\subseteq V\), the number of vertices outside the closed neighbourhood of \(I\) depends only on \(|I|\).
 The fully regular condition is, however, quite restrictive and excludes most connected graphs.
 Related edge-ordering problems have been studied by Gao and Peng~\cite{gao2021counting}, who derived exact formulas for shellings of complete bipartite graphs.

 In this paper, we derive an exact counting formula for successive vertex orderings of any finite connected graph, with no regularity or symmetry assumptions.
 The formula is expressed as an alternating sum over independent sets, with the local neighbourhood structure encoded by a recursively defined factor.
-The resulting method has worst-case running time \(O(n2^n)\), compared with the \(O(n!)\) cost of brute-force enumeration (see Appendix~\ref{appendix}).
 We now introduce the necessary definitions and state the main result.

 Let \(G=(V,E)\) be a finite connected graph with vertex set \(V\) and edge set \(E\).
 Write \(n:=|V|\).
 A \emph{linear ordering} of \(V\) is a bijection \( \pi:V\to\{1,2,\dots,n\}. \)

 \begin{definition} A linear ordering \(\pi\) of \(V\) is said to be \emph{successive} if for every vertex \(v\in V\) with \(\pi(v)>1\), there exists a neighbour \(u\sim v\) such that \(\pi(u)<\pi(v)\). \end{definition}